-Subject to the Constitution and the Listing Rules, a member may transfer all or any of the member's Shares by an instrument in writing in the usual or common form or in such other form as the board may accept.
-Article 9.1 of the Constitution provides that except where permitted by the Stock Exchange of Hong Kong Limited, there is no restriction on the transfer of Shares.
+Article 9.1 of the Constitution provides that subject to the Constitution and the Listing Rules, a member may transfer all or any of the member's Shares by an instrument in writing in the usual or common form or in such other form as the board may accept.
 The board may decline to register a transfer of shares where to do so would contravene the Listing Rules and must do so when required by law (including the Listing Rules).